suburbanpuma/nnsvs-romance-language-support/README.md

 LANG.md files are provided that give descriptions of the phonemes for each language along with examples.

-This phoneme set is NOT COMPLETELY COMPATIBLE with Arpabet.
-There are several additions/changes that cause the DynamiVox phoneme set to not be 1:1.
-However, the basic phoneme section should be about the same.

-"DynamiVox Phone Ref.txt" is a cleaned up phoneme document for reference while labeling.

 the /dic folder contains several files:
-/romance.conf - phoneme information
-/romance.macron
 /[LANG].table - dictionaries for various lanugages.
 /blank.table - basic dictionary for phonetic training (universal for all languages) /table license.txt - license and source info for dictionaries